nux-ai/server/README.md

 - **API (Orchestrator)**: Coordinates the flow between services, ensuring smooth operation and handling failures gracefully.
 - **Listener**: Monitors the database for specified changes, triggering the process when changes are detected.
-- **Parser**: Loads and parses the changed files, preparing them for processing.
+- **Parser**: Loads and parses the changed files, preparing them for processing (supports image, video audio and text)
 - **Embedder**: Processes the parsed data, generating embeddings that can then be integrated back into the database.

 These services are containerized and can be deployed on separate servers for optimal performance and scalability.